Subversion trial for Hong Kong political activists opens

 The prosecution involves many of the city’s most prominent activists, including legal scholar Benny Tai, former student leader Joshua Wong and opposition party leaders Wu Chi-wai and Alvin Yeung.

-While most of the 47 activists who were charged with conspiracy to commit subversion were being detained without bail, former lawmakers Raymond Chan and Helena Wong who appeared in court on Monday were among the minority who were granted bail based on strict conditions.
+While most of the 47 activists who were charged with conspiracy to commit subversion have been detained without bail for nearly two years, former lawmakers Raymond Chan and Helena Wong, who appeared in court on Monday, were among the minority who were granted bail based on strict conditions.

 Ahead of the opening statements, the pair, alongside 14 other activists, pleaded not guilty in front of the judges, who were approved by the city’s leader to oversee the case.
 Ng and Lam pleaded guilty.